Food Allergies in Dogs: Allergies Are Not the Same as Food Intolerance

 Allergen blood testing is available, but it is more appropriate for canine atopy and is not a reliable way to identify what food ingredients your dog may be allergic to.

-The diagnosis is slowly made by placing your dog on a trial diet in which you are introducing a new, highly digestible protein source, and/or carbohydrate source, with no food additives.
+The diagnosis involves placing your dog on a trial diet in which you are introducing a new, highly digestible protein source and/or carbohydrate source, with no food additives.

-You, in essence, are eliminating the potential offending allergens and thus it is often called an “elimination diet.”
+You, in essence, are eliminating the potential offending allergens; thus, it is often called an “elimination diet.”

 You can prepare this diet at home if you consult with a veterinarian with expertise in nutrition.

-Usually, it is advised to select a single novel protein (such as duck, rabbit, kangaroo), a novel carbohydrate source (such as snow peas), and a source of fat.
+The typical recommendation is to use a single novel protein (such as duck, rabbit, kangaroo), a novel carbohydrate source (such as snow peas), and a source of fat.
 If your dog responds and the itching decreases, it will be of crucial long-term importance to ensure the diet is balanced and complete.

-Commercial diets with novel food sources are available, but in my opinion, if you want a commercially prepared diet, it is wiser, simpler, and more affordable to choose a hydrolyzed diet.
+Commercial diets with novel food sources are available.
+Still, in my opinion, if you want a commercially prepared diet, it is wiser, simpler, and more affordable to choose a hydrolyzed diet.

 Hydrolyzed protein diets